freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/return-early-pattern-for-functions.md

 myFun();
 ```

-The above outputs `Hello` to the console, returns `World`, but `byebye` is never output, because the function exits at the `return` statement.
+The above outputs the string `Hello` to the console, returns the string `World`, but the string `byebye` is never output, because the function exits at the `return` statement.

 # --instructions--